TeamEnable/python-api-practices-examples/djangodrf/README.md

 - This is intentionally minimal.
 - Django features not relevant to structure are omitted.
 - The focus is on clarity and boundaries.
+- The examples default to an offline provider stub (mock://...).
+Set PAYMENT_BASE_URL to a real URL to use a real provider.